- Location: Utah

 These escalating penalties are designed to encourage those arrested for DUI to find other means to get around if they've been drinking―and not to drink if they're going to drive.

-The Utah Driver Handbook contains a comprehensive explanation of DUI procedures and penalties starting on page 64.
+The Utah Driver Handbook contains a comprehensive explanation of DUI procedures.